iotaledger/iri/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: request a feature for IRI
+name: Request a feature for IRI
 about: Request a feature

 ---